Richard Childress: Kyle Busch

 Childress was involved in a physical altercation with fellow Camping World Truck Series owner and current driver Kyle Busch following the Truck race on June 4, 2011.
 Joey Coulter, driver of Childress's No. 22 Chevrolet Silverado, battled tightly for position with the No. 18 Toyota Tundra of Busch.
 Coulter would eventually hold off Busch, taking fifth place in the O'Reilly Auto Parts 250.
 Once the race had concluded, Busch purposely bumped into Coulter's truck on the cool-down lap.
 Childress reportedly approached Busch in the garage area, took off his jewelry and proceeded to punch Busch in the face.
 The fight was broken up and insults were exchanged before Childress put Busch in a headlock and hit him again.

 Two days later, NASCAR fined Childress $150,000 and placed him on probation through the end of the year.
 Busch was not fined or disciplined.
 NASCAR President Mike Helton stated that..."[Busch] did nothing that would have warranted the actions of Richard Childress."

+On September 13, 2022, a press conference was held to announce that Kyle Busch had entered into an agreement with Richard Childress Racing to drive the No. 8 Chevrolet Camaro ZL1 for the 2023 season.
+In reference to the infamous confrontation, Childress presented Busch with a Rolex watch as a signing bonus, telling him "hold my watch" in reference to the words he told his grandson Austin Dillon before the incident.